tenzir/tenzir/web/docs/setup/tune.md

 table, we call these batches *table slices*.
 The following options control their shape and behavior.

-Internally, VAST implements a table slice as an Arrow *record batch*.

 ### Size

 Most components in VAST operate on table slices, which makes the table slice